Information Statement on our Policy on the Consideration of Principal Adverse Impacts of Investment Decisions on Sustainability Factors

 Our Approach to Sustainable Investment

-We believe that investors, and asset managers that invest on their behalf, have a responsibility to make their investments in a way that effectively supports a sustainable society.
+At Volt, we believe that investors, and asset managers that invest on their behalf, have a responsibility to make their investments in a way that effectively supports a sustainable society.

 At the core of our commitment to help our clients achieve their financial objectives is a conviction that this can be achieved by investing responsibly.

-Information Regarding the Consideration of Principal Adverse Impacts of Investment Decisions on Sustainability Factors
+No Consideration of Principal Adverse Impacts of Investment Decisions on Sustainability Factors